Skip to main content

 What a Better System Would Look Like

-This campaign is advancing two pieces of legislation specifically designed to address cases like this.
-The Homeless Recovery and Rehabilitation Act (HRRA) and the State Mental Health Restoration and Oversight Act.
-Together, these proposals would:
+the Homeless Recovery and Rehabilitation Act (HRRA) and the State Mental Health Restoration and Oversight Act.
+Together these proposals would:

+Allow earlier intervention for people showing sustained patterns of dangerous behavior.
 No more waiting until a violent attack has already taken place.
-If someone has been arrested 72 times and exhibits consistent signs of severe, untreated mental illness, the state should have the legal authority to act not in six months, not after the next victim, but now.
+If someone has been arrested more than 70 times and exhibits consistent signs of severe, untreated mental illness.
+The state should have the legal authority to act not in six months not after the next victim but now.

-These would be humane, professionally staffed, and structured environments not prisons, and not the streets.
-The goal is treatment and stabilization, not punishment.
+Build secure, long term treatment facilities.
+Humane, professionally staffed, structured environments not prisons and not the streets.
+The goal is treatment and stabilization not punishment.

+Create a modern legal framework for repeat offenders with documented mental health histories.
 Courts need the tools to act before someone is killed or permanently injured not only after.

 Protect the public while providing meaningful care for people who cannot live safely on their own.
+This is not cruelty.
+It is compassion combined with accountability something our current system is almost entirely lacking.

 A System That Protects No One Helps No One

+How many more tragedies will it take before our leaders honestly acknowledge that what we are doing is not working?
 America needs a mental health and public safety system that intervenes before disaster not in response to it.
-This campaign is committed to building that system, because no family should suffer the way Bethany McGee's family has suffered.
-And no community should be forced to live in fear because the government lacks the courage to confront reality.
+This campaign is committed to building that system.
+Because no one should suffer the way Bethany MaGee and her family has suffered.
+And no community should live in fear because the government lacks the courage to confront reality.

 The Wake Up Call This Country Cannot Afford to Ignore

-Even if Reed were tried, convicted, and given the most severe sentence possible, it would do nothing to stop the next person who poses the same threat.
-Without systemic change, there is no real justice only the next victim.
+Even if Reed were tried, convicted and given the most severe sentence possible.
+It would do nothing to stop the next person who poses the same threat.
+Without systemic change there is no real justice only the next victim.

-God, grant me the serenity to accept the things I cannot change, Courage to change the things I can, And wisdom to know the difference.
+God, grant me the serenity to accept the things I cannot change.
+The courage to change the things I can and the wisdom to know the difference.

 Related Links